Jacques Marinelli: Budgerigar in yellow

-He became known as la perruche during the 1949 Tour.
-Riding for the regional Ile-de-France team rather than the national team, Marinelli rose above his humble status by attacking repeatedly during the first four days.
+Marinelli became known as la perruche during the 1949 Tour.
+Riding for the regional Île-de-France team rather than the national team, Marinelli rose above his humble status by attacking repeatedly during the first four days.
 On the fourth he came second and became race leader, leading a field that included Fausto Coppi and Gino Bartali.
-He exchanged the green jersey of the Ile-de-France for the yellow of leader.
+He exchanged the green jersey of the Ile-de-France for the yellow of the leader.
 Next morning the organiser, Jacques Goddet, wrote in L'Équipe: "Our budgerigar has been transformed into a canary", a reference to Marinelli's small shape in yellow.
 The nickname stuck – but "budgerigar" rather than "canary".

 Marinelli rode above himself and exploited the rivalry between Coppi and Bartali to keep the lead for another five days, as far as the Pyrenees.
-Marinelli still has the yellow jersey, although it has been eaten by moths.
+Marinelli kept the yellow jersey, although it has now been eaten by moths.
 He said: "For a great champion to wear the yellow jersey, that's normal.
 But when it's an amateur that's different, and then again my height, I think that's what contributed to my popularity."

-Retirement
+Later life and death

-He stopped racing at 28 to run a cycle shop and then an electrical-goods shop in the place St-Jean at Melun, in Greater Paris.
-It is still there.
+Marinelli stopped racing aged 28, to run a cycle shop and then an electrical-goods shop in the place St-Jean at Melun, in Greater Paris.
 He then became director of a branch of Conforama, a furniture chain, in the town and ran a company called Marinelli Connexion, which had 150 employees and ran delivery vehicles painted yellow.
 His was the largest business in the town.
 He was given the Prix Jean-Claude Killy in 1986 by the Académie des Sports for his success in starting a new life after sport.

 Marinelli was elected mayor of Melun in 1989 and again in 1995.
 He left office in 2001.
 He was instrumental in bringing the Tour to his town in 1991 and 1998.
 In 1991 he rode part of the course for the television station FR3.

+Marinelli died aged 99, in Melun, France, on 3 July 2025.